openkfw/TruSpace/README.md

 7c2c973709f5a961b.....8926a65b15477cf5
 ```

-- Copy the file into your `./volumes/ipfs0/` folder
+- Copy the file into your `./volumes/ipfs0/` folder and overwrite the existing `swarm.key`, i.e. `./volumes/ipfs0/swarm.key`

-- Open the file `./volumes/ipfs0/config`

-- Obtain the cluster secret from the node you want to connect to.
-It is the environment variable `CLUSTER_SECRET`, e.g. found in the `.env` configuration of the target node.
+- Obtain the cluster secret from the target node you want to connect to.
+It is the environment variable `CLUSTER_SECRET`, e.g. found in the `./.env` configuration of the target node.
-- This should be copied in your `.env` file in the variable `CLUSTER_SECRET`.
+- This should be copied in your `./.env` file in the variable `CLUSTER_SECRET`.
 This enables the two cluster nodes to connect to each other.

 - On the target node, open the file `/volumes/cluster0/identity.json`.
-Copy the value in the field `id`, you can do this using
+Copy the value in the field `id`, you can do this using `jq` command or simply read it out:

 ```bash
 jq -r '.id' ./volumes/cluster0/identity.json
 ```

-- On your installation, open the file `/volumes/cluster0/service.json` and search for the field `peer_addresses`.
+- Use the script `./connectNodes.sh` to modify the respective files for IPFS and Cluster.
+The script uses the IP address and the respective `id` values and inserts them into the configuration files `./volumes/ipfs0/config` and `./volumes/cluster0/service.json`.
+If you prefer to do this manually on your installation, open the file `/volumes/cluster0/service.json` and search for the field `peer_addresses`.
 If you haven't connected to other nodes before, it is `"peer_addresses": []`.
 Enter the target node IP address and the node `id` that you retrieved before in this field, e.g. `"peer_addresses": []`.
 IPFS uses the multiaddress format, e.g. it is `"peer_addresses":["/ip4/192.168.1.100/tcp/9096/p2p/target_ID"]`.
 Do not forget to use `"` around the peer.

 - Restart all containers using `./start.sh` script

 - Validate that the peers are available for both ipfs and cluster services.
 Both command should return peers for the IPFS network and the cluster network: